Streaming Pixel Interface

 data.
 The following table describes the format of the pixel data.

-You can simulate System objects with a multipixel streaming interface, but System objects that use multipixel streams are not supported for HDL code generation.
-Use the equivalent blocks to generate HDL code for multipixel algorithms.
+You can simulate System objects with a multipixel streaming interface, but you cannot generate HDL code for System objects that use multipixel streams.
+To generate HDL code for multipixel algorithms, use the equivalent Simulink blocks.

 Supported data types can include: